kylefoxaustin/openwebui-ollama/README.md

 In effect, give me the ability to easily create my own RAG models (using whatever LLM i want to) which are 'experts' on topics I am interested in.

+But I am able to do this 100% locally to whatever machine I pull the image into, no server's or communication needed with outside entities.

 ## Repository Structure

 ```